2014 California Proposition 47

+The proposition was partly repealed by Proposition 36 in 2024.

 Effects

+In 2010, the California Legislature adopted AB 2372, which made most thefts of a value under $950 misdemeanors, increasing the threshold from $400, which had been in effect since 1982.
+This was done to keep the definition of felony theft consistent, while adjusting for the effects of inflation.
+Proposition 47 confirmed this action of the Legislature, and applied it to a few thefts which had not been addressed by the Legislature, primarily auto theft and the theft of some agricultural products.
+The measure also converted other nonviolent offenses, such as drug offenses, from felonies to misdemeanors.

-The measure's main effects were to convert many nonviolent offenses, such as drug and property offenses, from felonies to misdemeanors.
-These offenses include shoplifting, writing bad checks, and drug possession.
-The measure also required that money saved as a result of the measure would be spent on "school truancy and dropout prevention, victim services, mental health, and drug abuse treatment, and other programs designed to keep offenders out of prison and jail."
+The measure required that money saved as a result of the measure, would be spent on "school truancy and dropout prevention, victim services, mental health, and drug abuse treatment, and other programs designed to keep offenders out of prison and jail."

 The measure included exceptions for offenses involving more than $950 and criminals with records including violence or sex offenses.
-For example, forgery had previously been a "wobbler" offense that could be charged by the prosecutor as a misdemeanor or a felony.
-Now with the passage of Proposition 47, prosecutors cannot charge a forgery involving less than $950 as a felony unless the defendant has a criminal record.
+For example, forgery had previously been a "wobbler" offense that could be charged by the prosecutor as a misdemeanor, or a felony.
+After the passage of Proposition 47, prosecutors cannot charge a forgery involving less than $950 as a felony, unless the defendant has a prior criminal record.

+Proposition 47 was introduced to address prison overcrowding, adopt alternative sentencing methods, and reduce nonviolent offense incarcerations.
+It reclassified specific offenses – including some theft offenses not previously addressed in AB2372 and certain drug-related charges – as misdemeanors, rather than felonies.
+It did not eliminate the prosecution of these offenses.
+Prior to the adoption of AB2372 and the proposition, many instances of shoplifting were treated as misdemeanors.
+Since most shoplifting cases involve amounts under $400, the enforcement approach did not significantly alter prosecutions before or after the law's enactment.

-The measure both affects future convictions and allows for people currently incarcerated for crimes covered by the measure to petition for re-sentencing.
+Proposition 47 affects future convictions, and allows for people currently incarcerated for crimes covered by the measure to petition for re-sentencing.

 In November 2015, a report by the Stanford University Justice Advocacy Project authored by the co-author of Proposition 47, found that Proposition 47 had reduced the state's prison population by 13,000 and that it would save the state about $150 million that year.

-For impact on crime rates, see below.

-The provision allowing past offenders to petition for resentencing would have expired on November 4, 2017, though governor Jerry Brown approved a bill that extended the deadline to November 4, 2022.
+The provision allowing past offenders to petition for resentencing would have expired on November 4, 2017.
+Governor Jerry Brown approved a bill that extended the deadline to November 4, 2022.

+Contrary to a misconception that circulated on social media, it did not make thefts under $950 no longer criminal offenses, nor would such thefts be left unpunished.
+To address concerns about organized retail theft, Governor Gavin Newsom signed a law in 2021 that increased flexibility for prosecutors; the legislation permits organized retail theft to be charged as either a misdemeanor or a felony, allowing tailored responses to the issue.